jncox/dfawspublic/dfawspublic.md

 ### Guide Notes
 - There are other ways to install the tools and will depend on distro.
 - Setting up the AWS profile may very based on an organizations requirements for instance SSO.
-- Linux VM.
-In this example a new Ubuntu VM was created in VM Fusion.
-The VM is used as the attacker VM.
-This guide goes through seeting up the Ubuntu VM.

 ### Requirments
 - Linux or MacOS.
 Windows is not officially supported.
   - If you are using Windows we recommand install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)
   - If you are using a Linux virtual machine AWS EC2 is not supported
+  - In this guide a new Ubuntu VM was created in VM Fusion.
+This guide goes through setting up the Ubuntu VM.
 - Python3.6+ is required.
 - Terraform >= 0.14 installed and in your $PATH.
 - The AWS CLI installed and in your $PATH, and an AWS account with sufficient privileges to create and destroy resources.